dmbarbour/awelon/AboutAO.md

         In ABC: e -> L * e
         In AO: (s * e) -> ((L * s) * e)

-By convention and role, we call the value `s` the stack, and `e` the environment.
-Literals are added to the stack, but the environment remains accessible.
+The environment `e` remains accessible at a stable location even as we add literals to the stack `s`.
 Translation from AO to ABC is trivial: `%l` is implicitly introduced after every literal in AO.
 AO developers may express ABC behavior with simple bracketing: `%v 42 %c :: e → (42 * e)`.
 But doing so is inconvenient and uncommon in practice; instead, just assume the AO stack while working within AO.
 The codes `%l`, `%v`, and `%c` are examples of inline ABC.

 ## Inline ABC